Skip to main content

 It can be tempting to hit "snooze" on that update alert on your phone, browser, or computer.
 But letting your device or software update right away could mean the difference between having a smoothly running system and one at risk from ransomware, hackers, or viruses.

-Sometimes hackers will find and exploit a weakness before security experts have a chance to release a patch.
+Sometimes, hackers will find and exploit a weakness before security experts have a chance to release a patch.
 When this happens, it’s called a zero-day vulnerability, and they put your device and your data at high risk.

 The only way to combat a zero-day vulnerability is to update your device when a patch is pushed through.
 This means updating your devices as soon as updates are available.
-By changing your settings to allow auto-updates you’ll never have to wonder if your device is up-to-date.
+By changing your settings to allow auto-updates, you’ll never have to wonder if your device is up-to-date.

-MacOS computers.
 Use the Self Service app on your device to check for updates.

 • Open Self Service.